PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/com-plus/_index.md

 Microsoft built a monument on top of COM, a lot of  which is deprecated now.
 This was motivated by [Windows DNA](/notes/computer/microsoft/com/com-plus/windows-dna), parts of which are still around.

 COM+ and DNA are terms that overlap.
 The way I think of it is, COM+ is this specific technology stack, and DNA is more of a marketing term that means "whatever tools make up a 3-tier application".
 This includes IIS and SQL Server.
+The list of [COM+ objects](/notes/computer/microsoft/com/com-plus-objects) is a little more tangible.

 ---
 # References